Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Assessing estate asset discovery tools requires understanding what distinguishes a limited search function from a complete settlement solution.
 We reviewed each option based on publicly available information about its services, capabilities, and pricing structures.

-First, we looked at the discovery scope.
-Can the tool find bank accounts, retirement funds, vehicles, and insurance policies?
-Does it search unclaimed property databases?
-Americans are owed over $70 billion in unclaimed assets, which focuses on the importance of discovery capability.
+First, we looked at discovery scope: bank accounts, retirement funds, vehicles, insurance policies, and unclaimed property databases.
+Americans are owed over $70 billion in unclaimed assets per NAUPA, a figure that makes clear how much discovery capability actually matters.

 We also looked at document management, fraud protection, and probate support.
 Does the service just generate a list of accounts, or does it help you secure, organize, and transfer them?
 Is there legal backing when you need to file court documents or handle creditor claims?